 I am always on the lookout for frugal gift ideas.
 Even without the recent economic woes, we have needed to be careful in this area.
 It is easy to go way over your budget for gifts in a hurry!
 With my large family and fast-growing extended family, finding a way to give gifts to those we love while keeping expenses down has always been a challenge.

 Many years we have made the decision that hand-made gifts are our best option.
-There is something about being able to creat a gift for someone that goes beyond simply going to the store in search of the perfect gift at a bargain price.
+There is something about being able to create a gift for someone that goes beyond simply going to the store in search of the perfect gift at a bargain price.
 I think we get a chance to really savor the anticipation of how the gift will be received and are able to feel the love we have for the recipient going into the process.

 Some years we have made food items and other time it’s been Christmas ornaments or household items.
-Lately I have been sewing a lot of gifts since I have granddaughters.
-I think finally having girls around has awakened a love for creating things from fabric that I never new existed until now!
-I’ve made dolls, quilts, aprons and puppets and have a great time coming up with new ideas for the next project.
+Lately, I have been sewing a lot of gifts since I have granddaughters.
+I think finally having girls around has awakened a love for creating things from fabric that I never knew existed until now!
+I’ve made dolls, quilts, aprons, and puppets and have a great time coming up with new ideas for the next project.
 Right now I am finishing a little doll quilt for my granddaughter’s birthday in a few weeks.
 It is made from the same material that I made her baby quilt from when she was born so she and her dolly will have matching quilts.

 Usually — at least at Christmas time — I involve my sons in the creating.
 Each time the satisfaction that shows on their faces when they present a gift that they helped make is priceless.
 There are shelves of books full of ideas for making the perfect gift.
 We have used many books and websites over the years that have had great ideas.
 I’ve compiled a list of a few that I think have some good projects and contain easy instructions.